-The mean hospital stay was (39 hours $\pm$ SD 29.5), ranging from 24-240 hours.
+The mean hospital stay was (39 hours \pm SD 29.5), ranging from 24-240 hours.
 Sixty one percent of the patients were discharged within 24 hours and 9% after more than three days.

-m.
+134 11 m.
 Disappearance of the symptoms

 The outcome of the procedure was assessed by complete resolution of the presenting symptoms.
 Symptoms disappeared within the first week in 56 patients (56%), and within the second week in 16 patients (16%) and few patients took longer.
 Of the latter group 8 patients (8%) complained that they were not relieved even after three months (Figure 2).
+Half the patients returned to their work in less than three weeks, one quarter in four weeks and similar percentage took more than four weeks.